andnil5/-dd2480-grp12-assignment2/README.md

 # Assignment 2 - Continuous Integration :earth_americas:

 Implementation of a small continuous integration CI server containing core features of continuous integration.

+## Features of CI

 The core CI features of continous integration are the following:

 1. **Compilation:**
 The branch that has been changed is compiled by the CI server.
 The compilation is triggered as webhook.
 Furthermore, a static syntax check is performed.